 - writing utensil

-- specific questions to address area(s) of difficulty
+- specific questions which address area(s) of difficulty

 - copy of the assignment (where applicable)